| Title: | Access and Visualize AEMET Weather and Climate Data |

 return_sf |

-The first result of the API call in each session is temporarily cached in
+The first result retrieved in each session is temporarily cached in

 options(climaemet_timeout = 60) (default value).
 See